8 min read

 While the pandemic continues to be the topic of the year, the idea of a post-pandemic future is becoming more and more of a reality.
-As the world moves beyond COVID-19, organizations will need to identify new opportunities that have emerged from the pandemic as well as new disruptive technologies and innovations poised to make an impact and disrupt current industries and processes.
+As the world moves beyond COVID-19, organizations will need to identify new opportunities that have emerged from the pandemic and new disruptive technologies and innovations poised to impact and disrupt current industries and processes.

 These disruptive technologies will make a ripple impact across multiple industries such as health, travel, banking, and beyond.
-It’s important to understand what these disruptors are so you can react accordingly and not fall behind.
+Therefore, it’s essential to understand what these disruptors are so you can react accordingly and not fall behind.

 This series will go live every Wednesday at 1pm GMT/9am EDT and will be available on-demand.
 Here’s a sneak peek at what you can expect.

 What technologies will stand out once the world moves past the pandemic?
-Innovation, stifled in 2020, is now ready to take off in 2021 and beyond, building on the growth experienced in the eCommerce industry as well as the industries that were forced to accelerate their digitalization in response to the pandemic.
+Innovation, stifled in 2020, is now ready to take off in 2021 and beyond, building on the growth experienced in the eCommerce industry and the industries that were forced to accelerate their digitalization in response to the pandemic.

-In this webcast, HSBC’s Disruptive Tech Analyst, Davey Jose will discuss how four central themes– connectivity, automation, experiential tech, and digital health are driving growth across sectors and are in position to drive long-term performance.
+In this webcast, HSBC’s Disruptive Tech Analyst, Davey Jose, will discuss how four central themes– connectivity, automation, experiential tech, and digital health are driving growth across sectors and are in a position to drive long-term performance.

 Watch the on-demand webcast here.

 We’ve covered how the finance industry is reacting to the disruption its facing thanks to cryptocurrencies and blockchain technology.
 But the innovation doesn’t stop there.
-Banking and payment systems have experienced a major disruption as new instant payment companies challenge traditional institutions.
+Banking and payment systems have experienced significant trouble as new instant payment companies challenge traditional institutions.

 In this webcast, HSBC’s Global Economist, James Pomeroy, and Financials Analyst, Neha Agarwala, will discuss the impact instant payment players have on the financial industry, how digital banks are competing with traditional banks, and how the rise and adoption of digital currencies may impact economic and policy decisions.

-In 2050, the total annual market revenues for hydrogen and hydrogen technologies are projected to pass 2,500B USD, signaling a major opportunity.
-Given that hydrogen technology and production can be used as a method of fighting climate change while meeting regulatory standards, it’s likely that that hydrogen will be adopted across several sectors.
+In 2050, the total annual market revenues for hydrogen and hydrogen technologies are projected to pass 2,500B USD, signaling a significant opportunity.
+Moreover, given that hydrogen technology and production can be used to fight climate change while meeting regulatory standards, it’s likely that hydrogen will be adopted across several sectors.

-Combating climate change and reducing CO2 emissions will play a big role in the next years and decades to come.
+Combating climate change and reducing CO2 emissions will play a significant role in the following years and decades to come.
 Part of the fight includes leveraging carbon capture & sequestration, a process that has yet to find its footing.
-This may change soon given the renewed focus by organizations and governments alike on reaching net-zero carbon emissions.
+However, this may change soon, given the renewed focus by organizations and governments alike on reaching net-zero carbon emissions.